isaacwang4076/UnifyIDChallenge/README.md

 The encryption/decryption system I intended to implement is not yet functioning, although I plan to remedy that ASAP, if for nothing but my own stubbornness.

+EDIT (post-deadline): Encryption and decryption are now working, and basic functions like Show Images and Delete Images have been added.

 FURTHER CONSIDERATIONS

 I had a few small issues during development (e.g. making sure CameraPreview was ready before taking picture, working through readDataFromFile to verify my results) that took up a good chunk of time.
 However these probably aren't worth much consideration.